Courses that fulfill

 Knowledge and familiarity with some level of mathematics is now important to the study of Economics.
 This course focuses on the basic math required to study economics beyond the introductory level.
 The non-calculus part of the course deals with functions, series and the basics of matrix algebra.
 The calculus portion of the course covers differentiation, integration and the basics of differential equations.
 Prerequisites: ECON 100 or taken concurrently.

 An examination of the determinants of national income, employment and the price level.
 Centers on the construction and use of models of the economy, principally the Classical and Keynesian models of the macro economy.
 Includes the theory and practice of fiscal policy, central banking, monetary policy and current policy questions, and discusses issues of the longer run growth of the economy.
-Prerequisites: ECON 100 and 205.
-ECON 205 may be taken concurrently.
+Prerequisites: ECON 100 and ECON 205.

 ECON 303 INTERMEDIATE MICROECONOMICS (3 credits)

 Deals primarily with the theory of the consumer, the theory of the firm, different market structures, uncertainty, externalities and issues related to public policy and income distribution.
 Introduces recent developments in microeconomic theorizing.
 Prerequisites: ECON 100 and ECON 205.

 Introduces the basics of econometric analysis.
 Topics include regression analysis, muticollinearity, heteroskedacity and autocorrelation.
 Emphasizes the applied aspects of econometrics through the use of standard computer packages.
 Prerequisites: ECON 100 and ECON 204.